1. General Information

-All Frost Science camps are inclusive, and all instructors have received training in adapting lessons to accommodate all children.
+All Frost Science camps are inclusive, and instructors have received training in adapting lessons to accommodate all children.
 Thus, any camper with special needs is welcome.
-If possible, please disclose any special needs to the Camp Manager, Jahna Brooks at 305-434-9560 or firstname.lastname@example.org.
+If possible, please disclose any special needs to the Director of Science Education, Alec Warren, at 305-434-9589 or firstname.lastname@example.org.
 This information will only be shared with the camp instructor and select camp staff to ensure that your child has an optimal camp experience.

 What is your behavior policy for campers?

-The Phillip and Patricia Frost Museum of Science reserves the right, upon notification of parents, to dismiss any student for conduct that is deemed detrimental to the well-being of other students, staff, or to the overall operation of the camp.
+The Frost Science reserves the right, upon notification of parents, to dismiss any student for conduct that is deemed detrimental to the well-being of other students, staff or to the overall operation of the camp.
 No refund/credit will be issued if your child is dismissed.

 In case of an emergency, the priority will be the safety of all the campers.
 Once the camper(s) are safe, and the Emergency Action Plan procedure is followed, parents will be notified as quickly as possible using the emergency contact information provided for each camper at registration.

-To ensure the health and safety of our campers, guests, volunteers and staff, special measures are being taken for our camp program including additional handwashing, temperature checks at drop-off, requirement of all campers and staff to wear self-provided cloth face coverings, schedule modifications, physical distancing including limited class sizes and use of stairs instead of elevators, new health and safety signage and etiquette tutorials, additional environmental surface cleaning (desks, materials, doorknobs, etc.) as well as additional training for camp staff.
-If you have any specific concerns please contact the Camp Manager, Jahna Brooks at 305-434-9560 or email@example.com.
+To ensure the health and safety of our campers, guests, volunteers and staff, special measures are being taken for our camp program including additional handwashing, schedule modifications, use of stairs instead of elevators, new health and safety signage and etiquette tutorials, additional environmental surface cleaning (desks, materials, doorknobs, etc.) as well as additional training for camp staff.
+If you have any specific concerns, please contact the Director of Science Education, Alec Warren, at 305-434-9589 or email@example.com.